tetianakravchenko/svnolite/README.md

 First, prepare:

 *   create new user "svn" with home directory "/home/svn"
-*   install python-svn(for RHEL-based distributions - pysvn), git
+*   install python-svn(for RHEL-based distributions - pysvn), git, subversion
 *   login as user "svn" on the server

 Next, install svnolite by running these commands: